2C-B: Absorption

 2C-B appears to have relatively low oral bioavailability.
-With 30 mg 2C-B by orally, its peak concentrations (mean ± SD) were 5.4 ng/mL and its time to peak concentrations was 2.3 hours.
-In another study, with 20 mg 2C-B orally, peak levels were 3.31 ng/mL and time to peak levels was 2.43 hours.
+The time to peak levels is 2.0 to 2.4 hours.
+Peak levels of 2C-B have been reported to be 2.5 ng/mL with 10 mg orally, 3.3 to 4.6 ng/mL with 20 mg orally, and 5.4 to 6.4 ng/mL with 30 mg orally.
+The peak levels of 2C-B metabolites have also been described.

+Distribution

+The volume of distribution and plasma protein binding of 2C-B are unknown.

 Metabolism

 2C-B appears to undergo substantial first-pass metabolism.
 It has been shown to be metabolized by liver hepatocytes, resulting in deamination and demethylation that produces several products.
 Oxidative deamination results in the 2-(4-bromo-2,5-dimethoxyphenyl)ethanol (BDMPE) and 4-bromo-2,5-dimethoxyphenylacetic acid (BDMPAA) metabolites.
 Additionally, 4-bromo-2,5-dimethoxybenzoic acid (BDMBA) can be produced by oxidative deamination.
 Further metabolism of BDMPE and BDMPAA may occur by demethylation.
 Alternatively, the later metabolites can be generated by demethylation of 2C-B followed by oxidative deamination.
 Deamination of 2C-B is mediated by the monoamine oxidase (MAO) enzymes MAO-A and MAO-B.

 There is species differentiation in the metabolism of 2C-B. Mice hepatocytes produce 4-bromo-2,5-dimethoxyphenol (BDMP), a previously unknown metabolite.
 Meanwhile, human, monkey, and rabbit hepatocytes produce 2-(4-bromo-2-hydroxy-5-methoxyphenyl)-ethanol (B-2-HMPE), but dog, rat, and mouse hepatocytes do not.

 2C-B's metabolites BDMPAA and 4-bromo-2-hydroxy-5-methoxyphenylacetic acid (B-2-HMPAA) in humans occur at peak concentrations 280-fold and 17-fold higher than those of 2C-B with oral administration of 2C-B, respectively.

+Another known metabolite of 2C-B is 2-OH-2C-B (2-DM-2C-B; B-2-HMPEA).
+This compound is active and has similarly potency as a serotonin 5-HT_{2A} receptor agonist as 2C-B itself in vitro.